tensorlakeai/indexify/server-next/README.md

 ##### Scheduler

 * Enable batching in functions
-* Data Local function executions - Move functions to where data lives for faster execution.
+* Data Local function executions - Prioritizs scheduling on machines where intermediate output lives for faster execution.
 * Reducer optimizations - Being able to batch serial execution reduce function calls.
 * Machine parallel scheduling for even lower latency.
 * Support Cycles in the graphs for more flexible agentic behaviors in Graphs.